MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-windows-vm-memory-issue.md

 #### PerfInsights

 PerfInsights is the recommended tool from Azure support for VM performance issues.
-It's designed to cover best practices and dedicated analysis tabs for memory, CPU, and high resolution I/O graphs.
-You can run it OnDemand through the Azure portal, or from within the VM.
-It's deeply integrated with the Azure portal and covers best practices recommendations for common windows guest tier applications.
+It covers best practices and has dedicated analysis tabs for memory, CPU, and high-resolution I/O graphs.
+You can run it OnDemand through the Azure portal or within the VM.
+It's deeply integrated with the Azure portal and also covers best practices recommendations for common windows guest tier applications.

-If you have an active ticket with them, you can share the PerfInsights data with the Azure support team, or you can use it independently as and when required.
+If you have an active ticket with the Azure support team, you can share the PerfInsights data with them or use it independently as needed.

 ##### Get PerfInsights